mdancho84/mdancho84.github.io/_posts/2020-03-18-time-series-machine-learning.md

 __Machine learning is a powerful way to analyze Time Series.__ With innovations in the `tidyverse` modeling infrastructure (`tidymodels`), we now have a common set of packages to perform machine learning in R. These packages include `parsnip`, `recipes`, `tune`, and `workflows`. __But what about Machine Learning with Time Series Data?
-The key is Feature Engineering.__
+The key is Feature Engineering.__ ([Read the updated article at Business Science](https://www.business-science.io/time-series/2020/03/18/time-series-machine-learning.html))

 The `timetk` package has a _feature engineering innovation_ in version 0.1.3.
 A recipe step called `step_timeseries_signature()` for __Time Series Feature Engineering__ that is designed to fit right into the `tidymodels` workflow for machine learning with timeseries data.

-The small innovation creates ___25+ time series features___ has a big impact in improving our machine learning models.
-Further, these new features are the basis for creating ___200+ time-series features___ to improve forecasting performance.
+The small innovation creates ___25+ time series features___, which has a big impact in improving our machine learning models.
+Further, these "core features" are the basis for creating ___200+ time-series features___ to improve forecasting performance.
 Let's see how to do __Time Series Machine Learning in R.__

 # Time Series Feature Engineering <br><small>with the Time Series Signature</small>